 I’m Fine Calling Myself a Calvinist

 An article by J.D.
 Greear recently published, titled, “Don’t Be a Fundamentalist (Calvinist or Otherwise).”
-Ironically, this was the final straw that convinced me to write something.
-I had to share my thoughts here after that one.
+I felt compelled to share my own thoughts about Calvinism after reading Greear’s position.

-I appreciate the difference between what we believe versus the weight we give it.
+I believe Calvinism is not only biblical, but helpful.
+I recognize there’s a difference between what we believe versus the weight we give it.
+And we must balance the weights in wisdom.
 No true Calvinist would disagree.
 That’s common ground we can stand on.

 What’s unsettling to me is that we hardly get around to discussing what we actually believe.